 Dog-proofing your Home at Christmas

 It’s the most wonderful time of the year, particularly if you have taken a few simple steps towards dog-proofing your home at Christmas.
 If (like me) you own a dog who may be likely to ‘investigate’ the festive fare, this is for you!
-One or two thoughtful adaptions can ensure that Christmas is all about having fun and not about poorly dogs or trips to the vet.
+One or two thoughtful adaptions can ensure that Christmas is all about having fun, without any unwanted dramas.

 Tinsel and baubles look appetising and fun for dogs, but can be sharp if broken and cause problems if ingested.
 As previously mentioned, supervise your dog with the tree if they are likely to tamper with decorations.

 Tree chocolates and gifts under the tree:

-Beware anything edible.
 Hanging chocolates on the tree is a thing of the past in our household due to persistent whippet interference!
+If you really want them hang them high and supervise carefully as chocolate is toxic for dogs.
 Foodie gifts under the tree are also fair-game for sneaky food theft.
 We put our edible gifts away until we are ready to unwrap them at Christmas.
 For more information about toxic foods for dogs click here.

-For trees with a water pot, the water resting within can contain sap and germs which can make dogs ill.
+For trees with a water pot, the water resting within the pot can contain sap and germs which can make dogs ill.
 As with all of these tree related issues, careful planning and supervision of your pet near the tree will solve these problems.

 The mince pies, the Christmas pudding, the bowls of little chocolates- all of these foods are highly toxic for dogs.
 Stuffing should also be avoided as it often contains onion.
 For guzzlers, watch alcohol too!
 Prevent this through careful storage of such foods and supervision.
 Refer to the toxic food list for guidance on this.